-- a) Breach of professional conduct.

-- b) Breach of Rosebank's Code of Conduct.

-- c) Seeking information about a student's movements.

-- d) Requesting a student's contact details. - e) Secondary employment can be considered an indicator of grooming under child safety if it involves work or activities that may create an opportunity for an individual to build inappropriate relationships with children or young people outside of their primary professional role. - f) Communication with students for reasons other than professional. - g) Physical contact with children. - h) Providing special treatment to a student. - i) Undermining peers to deflect attention from their behaviour. - j) Ignoring warnings about professional boundaries. - k) Trivialising behavioural changes in students. - I) Unnecessary supervision of students.
+- a) Breach of professional conduct. - b) Breach of Rosebank's Code of Conduct. - c) Seeking information about a student's movements. - d) Requesting a student's contact details. - e) Secondary employment. - f) Communication with students for reasons other than professional. - g) Physical contact with children. - h) Providing special treatment to a student. - i) Undermining peers to deflect attention from their behaviour. - j) Ignoring warnings about professional boundaries. - k) Trivialising behavioural changes in students. - I) Unnecessary supervision of students. - m) Staff must report concerns of grooming as outlined in this policy.